storybookjs/react-native/MIGRATION.md

 In contrast, the 4.x configuration function accepted either two or three arguments (`(baseConfig, mode)`, or `(baseConfig, mode, defaultConfig)`).
 The `config` object in the 5.x signature is equivalent to 4.x's `defaultConfig`.

 Please see the [current custom webpack documentation](https://github.com/storybooks/storybook/blob/next/docs/src/pages/configurations/custom-webpack-config/index.md) for more information on custom webpack config.

+## Theming overhaul

+Theming has been rewritten in v5.
+If you used theming in v4, please consult the [theming docs](https://github.com/storybooks/storybook/blob/next/docs/src/pages/configurations/theming/index.md) to learn about the new API.

 ## Story hierarchy defaults